bsmith89/rrnum/README.md

 I really _should_ save a script to regenerate all of it.
 Maybe include a random seed, too, so that I get the same dataset every time.

+#### Removing outliers ####
+I've talked a bit with Steve about outlier sequences, whether because of the way they show up in the database or because of where they occur in the tree (_very_ long branches).
+Taking a quick look at which genomes are represented in the 'outlier' group on my tree, I find that several of them are from the same genomes.
+This would normally suggest to me that it's not just a one-off annotation error.
+It is worth remembering, however, that each genome is being annotated by a single group, so annotation errors are not independent.

+This explanation appears to be correct.
+When I align just these sequences using SILVA, and get taxonomic identification as well, the outlier sequences not only lack identitity with anything in the database, but also the algorithm can't even figure out which way to orient the sequence.
+So these probably aren't real 16S.
+This is further confirmed by a `BLAST` search, which hits a lot of other stuff (not 16S), and not just the original sequence.

+Since these sequences have the potential to mess with my analysis, I've removed them from my aligned sequences:

+    from Bio.Phylo import read as read_tree

+    tree = read_tree('tre/16S.ungap.afn.rename.tre', 'newick')
+    outlier_clade = tree.common_ancestor('1572_992299', '1419_22388')
+    # Two sequences that I found, via visual inspection to be
+    # as disparate as possible within the outlier clade.

+    fids = []
+    gids = []
+    for leaf in outlier_clade.get_terminals():
+        gid, fid = leaf.name.split('_')
+        gids.append(gid)
+        fids.append(fid)

+    all_inliers = []
+    fid_set = set(fids)
+    for rec in parse_seqs("seq/16S.ungap.afn", 'fasta'):
+        if rec.name not in fid_set:
+            all_inliers.append(rec)
+    write_seqs(all_inliers, "seq/16S.ungap.no-out.afn", 'fasta')

+I then ran fasttree again, in order to examine the effect on the phylogeny.

+    fasttree -nt seq/16S.ungap.no-out.afn >tre/16S.ungap.no-out.afn

+This phylogeny looks a ton better.

 ## TODOs ##